The multimeter is about to become your best friend when you need to test your bike’s electrical system.

 A multimeter is an electrical tool used to measure electrical components, such as your motorcycle’s battery or a fuse.

-The multimeter itself uses two probes – one for the positive (red) connector and one negative/ground (black) connector.
+To do these measurements, you use two probes – one for the positive (red) connector and one negative/ground (black) connector.

 Multimeter vs. voltmeter